askui/askui/docs/docs/general/04-Executing Automations/multi-device-automation.md

 Set a different port for each AskUI Controller and specify which Android device to connect to with the `-d` flag.

+Open a new terminal for each AskUI Controller instance as it gets started in the foreground.

 ```bash
 # Connects to the first device returned by 'adb devices'
 ./askui-ui-controller.AppImage --host -p 6769 0.0.0.0 -d 0 -m -r android